Phaplu Everest base camp trek

 Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger city tours/city areas.
+So, for the outdoor trail routes, you need to have cash Nepali rupees because credit cards work only in the bigger city tours/city areas.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
-We will, of course, make every effort to accommodate last minute bookings.
+We will, of course, make every effort to accommodate last-minute bookings.

 And regarding the deposit, we prefer 20% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Kathmandu.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, our every porter carry maximum 25 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+As we are a responsible trekking tour operator agency, our every porter carry a maximum of 25 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

 Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

-Question: Is it possible to rent a guide? how to hire a local trek guide?
+Question: Is it possible to rent a guide? how to hire a local trek guide?.